Claim: Bill Clinton has quietly done away with several dozen people who possessed incriminating evidence about him.

 "Body count" lists are not a new phenomenon.
 Lists documenting all the allegedly "suspicious" deaths of persons connected with the assassination of John F. Kennedy have been circulating for decades, and the same techniques used to create and spread the JFK lists have been employed in the Clinton version:

 List every dead person with even the most tenuous of connections to your subject.
 It doesn't matter how these people died, or how tangential they were to your subject's life.
 The longer the list, the more impressive it looks and the less likely anyone is to challenge it.
-By the time readers get to the bottom of the list, they'll be too weary to wonder what could possibly be relevant about the death of Clinton's mother's chiropractor.
+By the time readers get to the bottom of the list, they'll be too weary to wonder what could possibly be relevant about the death of people such as Bill Clinton's mother's chiropractor.

 Play word games.
 Make sure every death is presented as "mysterious."
 All accidental deaths are to be labelled "suspicious," even though by definition accidents occur when something unexpected goes wrong.
 Every self-inflicted death discussed must include the phrase "ruled a suicide" to imply just the opposite.
 When an autopsy contradicts a "mysterious death" theory, dispute it; when none was performed because none was needed, claim that "no autopsy was allowed."
-Make liberal use of words such as 'allegedly' and 'supposedly' to dismiss facts you can't contradict with hard evidence.
+Make liberal use of words such as 'allegedly' and 'supposedly' to dismiss facts you can't support or can't contradict with hard evidence.